Smartphone picture organization: A hierarchical approach: Related work

 In the next section, we detail our proposed approach that provides an automatic hierarchical organization of smartphone pictures such the one shown in Fig.\ref{fig:approach} by relying solely on visual properties of images.
+As will be clarified in the next section, the number of topics, their names and the specific topic-related categories have been carefully chosen to address the problem of smartphone picture organization.